LinuxForHealth/hl7v2-fhir-converter/TEMPLATING.md

   Example: ``OBX.1 |OBX.2|OBX.3`` , if OBX.1 is null then only OBX.2 will be extracted.
 * Multiple value extraction - In HL7 several fields can have repeated values, so extract all repetition for that field the spec string should end with *.<br>
   Example: ``PID.3 *`` , ``OBX.1 |OBX.2 |OBX.3 *``
+* Preserving white space / empty fields - Blank fields may be used to present new lines or white space in reports.
+The user may want to preserve this white space to keep the integrity of the original report.
+To preserve this white space, the spec string should end with an &.
+This can be combined and often will be with the multiple value extraction, either &* or *& is supported.<br>
+  Example: ``OBX.5 *&`` , ``OBX.5 &*``

 #### Variable